 The Group's balance sheet remains strong.
-Total equity at the year end was £72.4 million (2013: £69.0 million).
+Total equity at the year end was £67.0 million (2014: £72.4 million), the reduction reflecting a capital distribution of £10.0 million during the year.

-In addition to the $\Omega$ 30.7 million of cash and $\Omega$ 1.5 million of gilts and bonds (as referred to above), the Group held $\Omega$ 3.6 million in various of its Puma Funds, $\Omega$ 1.2 million net in quoted equities, $\Omega$ 1.1 million net in the Lily Partnership and a further $\Omega$ 1.3 million in other unquoted holdings.
-In addition, the licences held in Spectrum Investments were valued at $\Omega$ 3.6 million (on a gross basis, before allowing for minority interests).
+In addition to the $\Omega$ 2.1 million of cash and $\Omega$ 6.6 million of gilts and bonds (as referred to above), the Group held $\Omega$ 2.9 million in various of its Puma funds, $\Omega$ 1.9 million net in quoted equities and a further $\Omega$ 3.3 million in other unquoted holdings.
+In addition, the licences held in Spectrum Investments were valued at $\Omega$ 1.8 million (on a gross basis, before allowing for minority interests).

-The remainder of the balance sheet was £30.4 million net, which included £31.3 million of net market and other debtors in the Company's stockbroking subsidiary, less various net accruals.
+The remainder of the balance sheet was £28.4 million net, which included £24.6 million of net market and other debtors in the Company's stockbroking subsidiary.